saishirfule9/OASIS_INFOBYTE_Internship_Task/README.md

-# Task 04 – Online Examination System
+Online Examination System

-This repository contains Task 04 of the OASIS INFOBYTE Java Developer Internship.
+This project is part of Task 04 of the OASIS INFOBYTE Java Developer Internship.

-The Online Examination System is a Java console based application that simulates a basic online exam process.
-It allows a user to log in, attempt multiple choice questions, and view the final score after completion of the exam.
+The Online Examination System is a Java console based application that simulates an online exam environment where users can log in, answer multiple choice questions, and view their final score.

-## Project Structure
-The main project files are available inside the `04_Online_Examination` folder, which includes:
-- Source code
-- SQL schema
-- Project documentation

-## Technologies Used
+📌 Features
+User login
+Multiple choice questions
+Automatic score calculation
+Result display after exam completion

+🛠 Tech Stack
+Java
-- Core Java
+Core Java concepts
-- Java Scanner and control statements
+Java Scanner
-- Console based application
+Console based interaction

-## Task Objective
-To demonstrate core Java programming skills such as user input handling, conditional logic, method usage, and basic application flow.

-## Internship
-OASIS INFOBYTE
+⚙️ How It Works
+User logs in using credentials
+System displays multiple choice questions
+User selects answers for each question
+Score is calculated automatically
+Final result is displayed at the end of the exam

+▶️ How to Run
+Open terminal or command prompt

+Navigate to src folder

+Compile the Java file:

+javac OnlineExamination.java

+Run the program:

+java OnlineExamination

+📂 Project Structure
+04_Online_Examination/
+├── README.md
+├── src/
+│   └── OnlineExamination.java
+├── sql/
+│   └── schema.sql
+└── docs/
+    └── project-overview.txt

+👤 Author
+Sainath Shirfule
-Java Developer Internship
+Java Developer Intern – OASIS INFOBYTE
-Task 04 – Online Examination System